 We believe NOI to be a useful measure of operating performance of our net leased and other real estate portfolios as they are more closely linked to the direct results of operations at the property level.
 NOI excludes historical cost depreciation and amortization, which are based on different useful life estimates depending on the age of the properties, as well as adjustments for the effects of real estate impairment and gains or losses on sales of depreciated properties, which eliminate differences arising from investment and disposition decisions.
 Additionally, by excluding corporate level expenses or benefits such as interest expense, any gain or loss on early extinguishment of debt and income taxes, which are incurred by the parent entity and are not directly linked to the operating performance of the Company's properties, NOI provides a measure of operating performance independent of the Company's capital structure and indebtedness.
 However, the exclusion of these items as well as others, such as capital expenditures and leasing costs, which are necessary to maintain the operating performance of the Company's properties, and transaction costs and administrative costs, may limit the usefulness of NOI.
-NOI may fail to capture significant trends in these components of U.S. GAAP net income (loss) which further limits its usefulness.
+NOI may fail to capture significant trends in these components of GAAP net income (loss) which further limits its usefulness.

-NOI should not be considered as an alternative to net income (loss), determined in accordance with U.S. GAAP, as an indicator of operating performance.
+NOI should not be considered as an alternative to net income (loss), determined in accordance with GAAP, as an indicator of operating performance.
 In addition, our methodology for calculating NOI involves subjective judgment and discretion and may differ from the methodologies used by other companies, when calculating the same or similar supplemental financial measures and may not be comparable with other companies.

-The following tables present a reconciliation of net income (loss) on our net leased and other real estate portfolios attributable to our common stockholders to NOI attributable to our common stockholders (dollars in thousands) for the year ended December 31, 2021:
+The following tables present a reconciliation of net income (loss) on our net leased and other real estate portfolios attributable to our common stockholders to NOI attributable to our common stockholders (dollars in thousands) for the years ended December 31, 2022, 2021 and 2020:

-Year Ended December 31, 2021

-Net income (loss) attributable to BrightSpire Capital, Inc. common stockholders (1) \$ 8,519

-Adjustments:

-Net income (loss) attributable to noncontrolling interests in investment entities (79)

-Amortization of above- and below-market lease intangibles (97)

-Interest income 18

-Interest expense on real estate 32,278

-Other income (3)

-Transaction, investment and servicing expense (35)

-Depreciation and amortization 36,162

-Administrative expense 233

-Other gain on investments, net (4,691)

-Income tax benefit / expense (68)

-NOI attributable to noncontrolling interest in investment entities (15,323)

-Total NOI, at share \$ 56,914
+Year Ended December 31, 2022 2021 2020 Net income (loss) attributable to BrightSpire Capital, Inc. common stockholders \$ 45,788 \$ (101,046) \$ (353,299) Adjustments: Net (income) loss attributable to non-net leased and other real estate portfolios (1) (32,342) 109,565 330,987 Net income (loss) attributable to noncontrolling interests in investment entities (12) (79) (7,201) Amortization of above- and below-market lease intangibles (364) (97) (415) Interest income 18 (15) Interest expense on real estate 28,717 32,278 48,860 Other income (18) (3) (949) Transaction, investment and servicing expense 681 (35) 864 Depreciation and amortization 33,886 36,162 59,766 Impairment of operating real estate 42,814 Operating expense 231 233 379 Other gain on investments, net (10,287) (4,691) (11,829) Income tax expense (benefit) 231 (68) (327) NOI attributable to noncontrolling interest in investment entities (1,200) (15,323) (11,680) Total NOI, at share \$ 65,311 \$ 56,914 \$ 97,955